Donald Trump Skipped Super Bowl National Anthem To Chat With Cheerleaders While All Eagles Players Stood

 “The Philadelphia Eagles are unable to come to the White House with their full team to be celebrated tomorrow,” Trump said in a statement.
 “They disagree with their president because he insists that they proudly stand for the national anthem, hand on heart, in honor of the great men and women of our military and the people of our country.”

-But many quickly pointed out that the Eagles had no players took a knee during the national anthem for the entire season and postseason.
-Wide receiver Torrey Smith said that Eagles players were not skipping the visit because they disagreed with Trump’s national anthem views, and called out Trump for spreading the “false narrative” that the NFL players are anti-military.
+But many quickly pointed out that the Eagles had no players taking a knee during the national anthem for the entire season and postseason.
+Wide receiver Torrey Smith said that Eagles players were not skipping the visit because they disagreed with Trump’s national anthem views and called out Trump for spreading the “false narrative” that the NFL players are anti-military.
 Smith’s father was a 20-year Army veteran.

-“There are a lot of people on the team that have plenty of different views,” Smith wrote.
+“There are a lot of people on the team that have plenty of different views,” Smith wrote on Twitter.
 “The men and women that wanted to go should’ve been able to go.
 It’s a cowardly act to cancel the celebration because the majority of the people don’t want to see you.
 To make it about the anthem is foolish”

 Others had reported that fewer than 10 players planned to attend the White House visit.
 Donald Trump had canceled another visit for the NBA champion Golden State Warriors last year after saying that star guard Steph Curry was “hesitating” about whether to go.